dliyanage/predict_fuzz_artifacts/INSTALL.md

 ```

 Now, you can edit and run the notebooks in this repository.
 Instructions on using JupyterLab can be found [here](https://jupyter.org/).

+**Note on memory requirement:** We ran the `experimental.ipynb` notebook with 32GB memory (Ubuntu 22.04 in Parallels on x86_64 Mac) at the experimental phase (i.e. with REGENERATE_DATA = TRUE).
+Even with 27GB the Jupyter kernel restarted when running the third cell.

 ## Other Methods